theboyarintsev/CTMACD-AO-tradingview/README.md

 In other cases, you should also look for divergences and plates to support your theory.

-** What is the main catch of a risk management strategy? ** And the fact is that for each stock and each timeframe, you have to manually select the parameters of the reaction zone.
+** What is the main catch of a risk management strategy? ** And the fact is that for each stock and each timeframe, you have to manually select the parameters of the reaction area.
 The number of periods should be adjusted at your discretion.
 The greatest attention should be paid to the size of this zone.

 The smaller the response zone, the lower the risk of the transaction.
 The size of the zone should be selected individually - to evaluate according to the history of the stock, how many unsuccessful deals could have been avoided with a smaller zone?
 This point is as subjective as possible, but important.
 The size of the influence zone is, among other things, the calculation of the entry points of the roulette-type risk.